RV-Dominik/rv_developer_portal_protoype/server/SUPABASE_SETUP.md

     );

 -- Organizations policies
+DROP POLICY IF EXISTS "Users can view their organizations" ON organizations;
-CREATE POLICY IF NOT EXISTS "Users can view their organizations" ON organizations
+CREATE POLICY "Users can view their organizations" ON organizations
     FOR SELECT USING (
         id IN (
             SELECT organization_id FROM user_organizations WHERE user_id = auth.uid()::text
         )
     );

+DROP POLICY IF EXISTS "Users can insert organizations" ON organizations;
-CREATE POLICY IF NOT EXISTS "Users can insert organizations" ON organizations
+CREATE POLICY "Users can insert organizations" ON organizations
     FOR INSERT WITH CHECK (true); -- Will be linked via user_organizations

+DROP POLICY IF EXISTS "Users can update their organizations" ON organizations;
-CREATE POLICY IF NOT EXISTS "Users can update their organizations" ON organizations
+CREATE POLICY "Users can update their organizations" ON organizations
     FOR UPDATE USING (
         id IN (
             SELECT organization_id FROM user_organizations WHERE user_id = auth.uid()::text
         )
     );

+DROP POLICY IF EXISTS "Users can delete their organizations" ON organizations;
-CREATE POLICY IF NOT EXISTS "Users can delete their organizations" ON organizations
+CREATE POLICY "Users can delete their organizations" ON organizations
     FOR DELETE USING (
         id IN (
             SELECT organization_id FROM user_organizations WHERE user_id = auth.uid()::text